punisherbash/scripts/README.md

-# The goal this repository is share scripts about pentest exploiting
+# The goal this repository is share scripts to help during the pentest exploiting